dylanrenwick/Fyrestone/README.md

  * None!
 But I'm planning on adding Thaumcraft integration soon

 ## License
-Fyrestone is licensed under the GNU GPL license.
+Fyrestone is licensed under the MIT license.

-In short, you can do as you please with this mod, provided you distribute any modifications or redistributions under the same license.
+In short, do what you want.